DataDog/integrations-extras/fluentbit/README.md

 ### Installation

-For Agent v7.21+ / v6.21+, follow the instructions below to install the Sendmail check on your host.
+For Agent v7.21+ / v6.21+, follow the instructions below to install the Fluent Bit check on your host.
 See [Use Community Integrations][3] to install with the Docker Agent or earlier versions of the Agent.

 1. Run the following command to install the Agent integration: